 If you represent a virtual event platform provider and do not see your company listed above, please contact us.

-These platforms aim to recreate the experience of a classic face-to-face conference as completely as possible in an online environment and were built from the ground up for this purpose—that is, they are not an extension of another type of platform, like a face-to-face event system or a learning management system (see the next section, LMS-Based Conference, for more on those types).
+These are among the best virtual conference platforms for recreating the full experience of a classic face-to-face conference as completely as possible in an online environment.
+They were built from the ground up for this purpose—that is, they are not an extension of another type of platform, like a face-to-face event system or a learning management system (see the next section, LMS-Based Conference, for more on those types).

 6Connex covers a range of enterprise online event services—from online trade shows to virtual job fairs hosting to e-learning—on a cloud-based platform.
 What 6Connex excels at is giving its clients the ability to recreate the feel of a physical event, complete with customizable virtual booths.